" /> Screenshot: A Weblog: March 2008 Archives

 Where *is* our time travel technology?

-I have seen the short story Wikihistory linked from a lot of places (first, I think, from Boing Boing) and finally went and read it - it's short and amusing so you should check it out too.
+I have seen the short story Wikihistory linked from a lot of places (first, I think, from Boing Boing) and finally went and read it – it’s short and amusing so you should check it out too.
 It does a nice job playing with online conversation structures; I think that this format for this particular story lays out all of the information you want to know about this scenario in a very compact way.
 I do not think I would have wanted a longer-form version of the story.
-I definitely like the use of the "n00b" as a justification for dialog explaining what ought to be common knowledge about the world of the story.
+I definitely like the use of the “n00b” as a justification for … Continue reading Where *is* our time travel technology?

 Another Open Source Summer